eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 # Performance Test Specifications

 > This section supports the requirements defined in [requirements.md](requirements.md).
-> It describes *how* the performance testing for the EUDI Wallet application will be executed, detailing workloads, tools, data input, and environment specifications.
+It describes the performance testing for the EUDI Wallet application, including the workloads, tools, data input, and environment specifications.

 ---